What Constitutes a High Risk Work Licence (HRWL) Under AU Work Health and Safety Regulations?

 Cost Optimization: BHP’s Enterprise Licensing Model

-The mining giant achieved 28% cost reduction through:
+The mining company achieved a 28% cost reduction through:

 - Automated expiry alerts using MyLearning systems